OMX

 cancel, stop, abortcancel5

-Higher priority wins when multiple keywords match.
+When multiple keywords match, the higher priority wins.
 Explicit $skill references always beat implicit phrase matches.

 Example

-Implicit trigger — the phrase alone routes to autopilot:
+Implicit trigger — the phrase alone activates autopilot:

 codex